davidkabongo/DavidKabongo/README.md

 ## ⭐️ Hi, I'm David ⭐

   I'm a Computer Science major and aspiring entrepreneur based in the United States.
-I love reading, watching anime, playing soccer, making lists, and of course, coding!
+I love reading, watching anime, playing soccer, working out, and of course, coding!

 ### 💎 Skills